plachert/real_time_cv/README.md

 The application is supposed to be used as an installable package with processing functions being registered by the user (see [Processors](#processors)).

 ### Streams
-Tree types of streams can be used as an input:
+Three types of streams can be used as an input:
 - Webcam
 - File (video file that serves as a looped stream of frames)
 - Images (this will create a video like stream of images, each image will be displayed for 100 frames).
 All uploaded images should be of the same size.